-Through the theme of power, we are also shown what can happen when people don’t stand up for themselves.
-Mollie is an example of this as cares more about her beauty and ribbons than the rebellion.
+Through the theme of power, we are also shown what can happen when people do not stand up for themselves.
+Mollie is an example of this as she cares more about her beauty and ribbons than the rebellion.
 Boxer also has doubts in the novella but never speaks out about them.
-Both characters demonstrate to the reader how a dictator can become powerful when people don’t oppose them.
+Both characters demonstrate to the reader how a dictator can become powerful when people do not oppose them.

-Exam focus: Orwell’s message could be that dictatorships are only allowed to succeed if people don’t stand up for things.
-Consider what warning might Orwell be giving the readers about not stepping up against those in power?
+Exam focus: Orwell’s message could be that dictatorships are only allowed to succeed if people fail to stand up for their rights.
+Consider what warning Orwell might be giving the readers about not stepping up against those in power?

 Education is important as it is linked with power, the pigs are clever so they become the leaders.
 Orwell uses education to show how countries try to control people and keep them oppressed.

 We see the impact of education through certain characters too.
 Snowball values education as he wants to improve the lives of all of the animals.
 He begins to educate them all and tries to teach everyone to read and write as he wants everyone to be able to think for themselves.
-Napoleon, on the other hand, chooses to focus on educating a few only, such as the pigs.
+Napoleon, on the other hand, chooses to focus on educating only the pigs.
 This means that he is more knowledgeable and important than everyone else, helping him to become a dictator.